hpsilva/hpsilva.github.io/_posts/2015-12-01-dealing-with-unicode.md

 show-avatar: true
 ---

-Unicode issues have been one of the difficult problems to deal with when it comes to external libraries, and at times even external hardware does not support it and throw nasty errors or silent bugs.
+Unicode issues are one of the difficult problems to deal with when it comes to i.e. parsing websites or even worst, when external hardware does not support it and throw nasty errors or silent bugs.

-Usually the problems i have to tackle concern more data readability rather than it is kept like the original, therefore some of the tricks i will advance below will do.
+Usually the problems we have to tackle concern more data readability rather than the similarity to its origins, therefore some of the tricks we will advance below will do.

 ### List comprehensions
 By keeping the `ord(char)` below 128 we assure that our characters will be only ascii, like so: